14 Best vocabulary apps to improve your communication skills

 Galvanize believes that learning should be fun and to this end, they combine flashcards with crystal clear pictures to create a “gamified” learning environment where you have to compete with yourself to progress to the next level.

-Even though the app is free, it offers numerous features and functions.
-It can be also used offline.
-These features certainly make it one of the best free vocabulary apps available.
+Despite being free, the app offers a variety of features and functions and can even be used offline.
+These qualities make it one of the best free vocabulary apps available.

 Platforms: App Store | Playstore.